ted92/inf3200-tedeschi-enrico/assignment2/README.md

-# 1st mandatory assignment: key value store
+# 2nd mandatory assignment: leader election

-The assignmet text is in `doc/info`; precode is in `src/precode`.
+The assignmet text is in `doc/info`